ErpNetDocs/tech/modules/logistics/wms/zone-based-routing.md

-# Zone Based Routing
+# Zone based routing

 ## The basic idea

-With Zone based routing, the rules for processing the goods are determined based on the zone, in which the goods are stored for each step.
+With zone based routing, the rules for processing the goods are determined based on the zone, in which the goods are stored for each step.
 The zones are sequentially numbered, relative to their "closeness" to final shipping.
 For example:

 > 1 IN -> 2 INSP -> 3 BULK -> 4 PICK -> 5 KIT -> 6 PACK -> 7 OUT